 The Bottom Line

 The topic of where to stay in Taipei is bifurcated—you need to choose the best area of Taipei, and then the type of lodging that suits you most.
 As general rule, anywhere a couple stops from Taipei Main Station is a great choice of location; another general rule is that hotels in Taipei leave something to be desired.
 For most travelers, renting an Airbnb apartment near Da’an Park will having you feel right at home in Taipei, which is perfect for longer stays.
-Travelers with less time, meanwhile, might prefer the upbeat energy of shopping and nightlife districts near Ximen and Zhongshan stations.
+Travelers with less time, meanwhile, might prefer the upbeat energy of shopping and nightlife districts near Ximen and Songshan stations.